Planning Your Japanese Theme Wedding

 When planning your Japanese wedding, read up on the cultures and traditions of Japan and include any or all of them, using your own style.
 If you scrutinize the details of your attire, reception decorations, music and flowers, you'll have a beautiful, modern wedding with the distinctive feel of the Orient.

 Kirsten Hawkins is an event planner from Nashville, TN.
-Visit www.wedding411.net/ for more event planning tips, strategies, and resources.
+Visit her site for more event planning tips, strategies, and resources.

 Ed Note: Other Japanese touches with a delightful East-Meets-West feel: